 This seemed to be the theme for the entire meal.
 Stealthy snatch and grabs of the plates and ghostly drinks refills.
 We certainly cannot complain.
 The Timing of the wait staff was impeccable.
 By the time we realized we wanted something it appeared.

 With bottomless drinks, it is important to have prompt refills to feel you are getting value.
 This was no issue here at all.
-While there is a two hour limit on the drinks we got through far more than we really should have in a little over an hour, in total we were served 8 Glasses of Champagne each!
+While there is a two-hour limit on the drinks we got through far more than we really should have in a little over an hour, in total we were served 8 Glasses of Champagne each!
 That’s well over a bottle each, and the decision to call time on proceedings was definitely ours.
-We felt the Server would have continued to pour until we were passed out in or seats!
-There was little doubt our $17 had gone a long way.
+We felt the Server would have continued to pour until we were passed out in our seats!
+There was little doubt our $21 had gone a long way.

 Is the Wicked Spoon Buffet Worth It?